katway17/my-book-site/README.md

-# 📚 Kat's Book Website
+# 📚 Kat's Books Website

 Welcome to my personal book website!
 This project showcases my **favorite books**, **reviews**, and **book-related content**.
 It also features a **contact section** using **EmailJS API**, where visitors can send me messages directly.